GeoscienceAustralia/uncover-ml/docs/workflows.rst

 covariate shift in your feature space.
 'Covariate shift' is the shifting of covariate distributions across different areas.

-The idea behind shitmap is to generate 'dummy' targets, equal in number to the provided training targets.
+The idea behind shiftmap is to generate 'dummy' targets, equal in number to the provided training targets.
 These dummy targets are distributed randomly across the feature space.